 Some soft infrastructure like plastics and cable sheaths can be easily damaged by wildlife, for example by birds chewing through cable.
 This can be mitigated by using armoured cables or enclosing cables in toughened conduit.

-Physical crushing or misalignment of sensors due to the rubbing of sensors and structures by large animals can be mitigated by setting up appropriate livestock fencing.
+Physical crushing or misalignment of instruments due to the rubbing of instruments and structures by large animals can be mitigated by setting up appropriate livestock fencing.

 9. Loss of infrastructure